Former San Pedro Clinic to Open as Emergency Homeless Shelter

 Supervisor Janice Hahn recommended adapting the 14,000-square-foot

-building at 122 W. Eighth St. near Beacon Street to accommodate 40 beds.
+building at 122 W. Eighth St. near Beacon Street to accommodate 40 beds for 20 men and 20 women.

-Operator Harbor Interfaith-San Pedro will offer three meals a day and access to case management and mental health care, according to Hahn.
+Operator Harbor Interfaith-San Pedro will offer three meals a day, on-site medical staff and access to case management and mental health care,

 Local